csci-185/spring2024/pages/_lectures/topic02.md

 due_date: 2024-01-19
 ---

+## Overview
+Today we're going to discuss the Black Mirror Episode <em>Joan Is Awful</em> as a way to consider how technological and society shape one another.
+Some questions to consider:
 * What did the world look like before the Internet?
-    * How did people find information?
+How did people find information?
 Shop?
 Read the news?
 Connect with friends?
 * How has the Internet changed over time?
 * How are existing and emerging AI systems and algorithms shaping the current Internet?
 * Why are so many people concerned about privacy on the Internet?
 Is it really that big a deal?